-You can use Photoshop to straighten lines or change perspective in a few clicks.
-It’s even possible to distort images to reposition an arm or a leg, for example.
+You can use Photoshop to straighten lines or change perspective.
+But you can distort photos in Photoshop, too!
+It’s even possible to use this technique to reposition an arm or a leg, for example.

 In this article, I will show you some basic and advanced techniques to distort images.

-The Skew, Distort, Perspective, and Warp tools in the Edit > Transform menu are the base tools to work with distortion.
+The Skew, Distort, Perspective, and Warp tools in the Edit > Transform menu are the base tools used to distort images.

 As an example, I will distort this image and place it on the laptop screen shown in the second photo.

 Step 1.
 Open Both Photos